On this page:

 Dexmedetomidine oromucosal gel (Sileo®)

 This is FDA-approved specifically for canine noise aversion.
 You rub a small, pre-measured dose on the gums.
-The label says give the first dose ~30–60 minutes before the noise (or at first signs), and you can re-dose if the event lasts, following rules on spacing and max number of doses.
-It's prescription-only; your vet will set the dose from the syringe's ring chart.
+The label says give the first dose ~30–60 minutes before the noise (or at first signs), and you can re-dose if the event lasts.
 Common effects are mild sedation and sleepiness.
-(Animal Drugs at FDA, DailyMed, Zoetis)

-When it shines: dogs who panic at fireworks or thunder despite training, and owners who can anticipate the event (or get an early heads-up).
+When it shines: Dogs who panic at fireworks or thunder despite training, and owners who can anticipate the event.

 Benzodiazepines (e.g., alprazolam)

-These are fast-acting "as-needed" anxiolytics many vets use for noise events.
+Fast-acting "as-needed" anxiolytics many vets use for noise events.
 Timing matters: give 30–60 minutes before the trigger when possible.
-Some protocols pair a daily baseline med (see below) with alprazolam for spikes.
-Side effects can include drowsiness or, rarely, paradoxical agitation; your vet will tailor dose and check for interactions.
-(Veterinary Partner, Merck Veterinary Manual)
+Some protocols pair a daily baseline med with alprazolam for spikes.
+Side effects can include drowsiness or, rarely, paradoxical agitation.
+(Veterinary Partner)

 Trazodone